dfinity/motoko/doc/md/reference/language-manual.md

 ### Any type

-Type `Any` is the top type, i.e. the super-type of all types.
+Type `Any` is the top type, i.e. the supertype of all types.
 All values have type `Any`.

 ### None type

-Type `None` is the bottom type, a subtype of all other types.
+Type `None` is the bottom type, the subtype of all other types.
 No value has type `None`.

 As an empty type, `None` can be used to specify the impossible return value of an infinite loop or unconditional trap.